codevise/pageflow/doc/understanding_entry_export_and_import.md

-# Export and Import of Stories
+# Understanding Entry Export and Importx

 Pageflow and all of its plugin are run in a host application which combines their functionality with user authentication, authorization